-- 2 In this edition of the PERC Code, important terms and their definitions are highlighted in bold text.
-The guidelines are placed after the respective Code clauses using indented italics.
-They are intended to provide assistance and guidance to users in interpreting the application of the clauses in the Code.
-The same indented italics typeface formatting has been applied to Table 1, and to Appendices 1 and 2 which form part of the Guidelines. - 3 The Code has been adopted by the Institute of Materials, Minerals and Mining (IoM3), the Geological Society of London (GSL), the European Federation of Geologists (EFG) and the Institute of Geologists of Ireland (IGI), and is therefore binding on their individual members. - Appendix 1 contains a table of generic terms and their equivalents, designed to avoid unnecessary duplication or ambiguity in the text - Appendix 2 provides Rules of Conduct for Mineral Resource and Mineral Reserve estimators that should be considered in addition to the Codes of Ethics normally applying to members of professional institutions.
+- In this edition of the PERC Standard, definitions of important terms are 2 highlighted in bold text.
+Normal text contains other mandatory ('Code') elements of the Standard.
+Guidelines are placed after the respective Code clauses using indented italics.
+They are intended to provide assistance and guidance to users in interpreting the application of the clauses in the Standard.
+The same indented italics typeface formatting has been applied to Table 1, and to Appendices 1 and 2 which form part of the Guidelines. - 3 The Standard has been adopted by the Institute of Materials, Minerals and Mining (IoM3), the Geological Society of London (GSL), the European Federation of Geologists (EFG) and the Institute of Geologists of Ireland (IGI), and is therefore binding on their individual members (in the case of EFG, members of its constituent organisations).

+Appendix 1 contains a table of generic terms and their equivalents, designed to avoid unnecessary duplication or ambiguity in the text

+Appendix 2 provides Rules of Conduct for Mineral Resource and Mineral Reserve estimators that should be considered in addition to the Codes of Ethics normally applying to members of professional institutions.